What are the hidden costs of buying a mobile home?

 3. Maintenance, Repairs, and Upgrades

 Even well-kept mobile homes may require immediate work after purchase.
-Hidden repair costs often include:
+These hidden costs of buying a mobile home often include:

 • Roof resealing or replacement